gwendebrul/omw_terminal_launcher/README.md

 # Terminal launcher

 This applescript launches terminal and create a number of tabs and executes a number of commands on each tab.
-This was created because I daily open terminal  make 5 tabs and ssh into my server.
+This was created because I daily open terminal and make 5 tabs, each tab I ssh into my server and change the directory.
+SoI decided to automate this.

 ## Installation
 download and open this script in applescript editor.